A Walk with Don Barrett Watch Here >>

 Appointments are also available.

-Karen Barrett, City Bank Antiques
+Karen Barrett, Owner of City Bank Antiques

 In August 1995, Don and Karen Barrett opened City Bank Antiques in the original, 1911 City Bank Building in Kent, Ohio.
 Don is an expert in the repair of American pocket watches.
 It was inevitable that their hobby would someday develop into a business, which Karen, a former librarian, now manages.
 Their store offers a variety of antique clocks as diverse as cuckoo and school house regulators to grandfather clocks and pinwheel regulators.
 The Barretts are proud to be official Chelsea Clock dealers, the “timekeepers of the sea” and the last great American clock company.